 Takeout inspired Cashew & King Prawn Stir Fry – only slightly adapted (for gluten free palates) from a recipe actually used in a Chinese restaurant.
 It’s as close to takeout as you can get while working in your own kitchen!
 Make sure to prep all of your ingredients before you even turn on the stove top because this recipe comes together in no time at all!

 All the credit for this Cashew & King Prawn Stir Fry has to go to Khoan Vong and his incredibly drool worthy and resourceful youtube channel!
 His whole channel is a really cool behind-the-scenes peak into running a Chinese take away.
-A while back I shared this Ginger and Spring Onion Chicken recipe based off of one of his videos and it’s since been a hit.
+A while back I shared this Chicken with Ginger and Spring Onion recipe based off of one of his videos and it’s since been a hit.

 If you’re a fan of Chinese (or at least British-style Chinese) you should definitely have a look!